danhooper/sandbox/README.md

 ## Running

-After Vagrant has finished building the virtual machine, a login box should be displayed on console.
+Wait for Vagrant to finish building the virtual machine and return you to a prompt.
+This will take some time; be patient.
+Once this is done, the virtual machine console should change from a text-based login to an old-school GUI login.
 Login as user "vagrant", password "vagrant" and the demonstration should start.

 Previous scores are displayed for the first 10 seconds.
 Attract mode